-Single-finger slide: Slide a finger across the touchpad to move the cursor.
+- Single-finger slide: Slide a finger across the touchpad to move the cursor. - Single-finger press or tap: Press the touchpad down, or lightly tap the touchpad with your finger, to perform a 'click', which will select or start an item.
+Quickly repeat the tap to perform a double tap or 'double click'. - Single-finger press in the bottom-right corner: Press the bottom right corner of the touchpad (a) to perform a 'right click'.
+In the Start screen, this will toggle the app commands, in most apps this will open a context menu related to the selected item.

-- Single-finger tap: Lightly tap the touchpad with your finger, to perform a 'click', which will select or start an item.
-Quickly repeat the tap to perform a double tap or 'double click'. - Drag: Press and hold the left side of the selection button, or tap twice anywhere on the touchtap, then slide a second finger across the touchpad to select all items in an area.
+• Drag: Press and hold the bottom left corner of the touchpad, or tap twice anywhere on the touchtap, then slide a second finger across the touchpad to select all items in an area.